robsontissiano/local-ai-voice-assistant/README.md

-# Assistant Service (Django)
+# Assistant Service (Django) -> Work in progress

 This is the main backend for the local AI assistant.
 It includes:

 - REST endpoint to ask questions
+- AI training:
-- File upload for training from PDF
+    - (WORK IN PROGRESS) File upload for training from PDF
-- URL ingestion
+    - (TO DO) URL ingestion

 - Voice assistant loop using:
   - Vosk (speech-to-text)
   - pyttsx3 (text-to-speech)